 The play-on technique shall be used for loose-ball infractions at the center line and the defensive-area lines.
-After goalkeeper interference, play shall

-- continue after the goalkeeper's outlet pass hits the ground, provided that the offensive team maintains possession by quickly picking up the ball. - A.R.
-49. A1 controls the faceoff, directs the loose ball and is about to scoop the ball.
+After goalkeeper interference, play shall continue after the goalkeeper's outlet pass hits the ground, provided that the offensive team maintains possession by quickly picking up the ball.

+- A.R.
+48. A1 controls the faceoff, directs the loose ball and is about to scoop the ball.
 B1 illegally pushes A1 while the ball is loose.
 RULING: Play-on.
 If A1 gains possession, play-on is completed.
 If A1 fails to gain possession, the whistle is blown, and the ball is awarded to Team A. - A.R.
-50. While A1 is about to scoop the ball, B2 interferes with A2.
+49. While A1 is about to scoop the ball, B2 interferes with A2.
 RULING: Play-on. - A.R.
-51. While A1 is about to scoop the ball, the coach of Team B argues with an official.
-RULING: The official may suspend play immediately-unsportsmanlike conduct (personal foul), or signal play-on-conduct foul (technical foul).
+50. While A1 is about to scoop the ball, the coach of Team B argues with an official.
+RULING: The official may suspend play immediately-

+- unsportsmanlike conduct (personal foul), or signal play-on-conduct foul (technical foul).
 An official's call depends on the seriousness of the infraction. - A.R.
-52. A1 and B1 are playing a loose ball, with B1 legally holding A1's crosse.
+51. A1 and B1 are playing a loose ball, with B1 legally holding A1's crosse.
 While A2 is about to scoop the ball, A1 and B1 have moved a distance greater than 5 yards from the play.
 RULING: Play-on.
 Holding against B1 if A2 fails to gain possession of the ball. - A.R.
-53. While several players from both teams are playing a loose ball, B1 pushes A1.
+52. While several players from both teams are playing a loose ball, B1 pushes A1.
 RULING: The official should suspend play immediately if there is no clear situation of advantage gained for Team A or if there is a potentially dangerous situation (e.g., ball mired in the mud). - A.R.
-54. While the ball is loose in the crease, A1 interferes with goalkeeper B1.
+53. While the ball is loose in the crease, A1 interferes with goalkeeper B1.
 RULING: Play-on situation.
 If B1 fails to gain possession of the ball, the ball is awarded to Team B where the ball is when the whistle blew. - A.R.
 55. While the goalkeeper is in the crease and is in possession of the ball, A1 interferes with goalkeeper B1.
 RULING: Play-on situation.
 If B1 fails to run the ball out of the crease or successfully complete an outlet pass, the ball is awarded to Team B at center. - A.R.
-56. During a man-down at the close of a period, there is a loose-ball, play-on push.
+55. During a man-down at the close of a period, there is a loose-ball, play-on push.
 The period ends as the whistle is to sound for the play-on.
 RULING: The play-on signifies possession, so when the period ends, the offended team gets possession of the ball to start the next period. - A.R.
-57. While A1 is about to scoop the ball, B1 goes offside.
+56. While A1 is about to scoop the ball, B1 goes offside.
 At the same time, A2 pushes B2.
 RULING: Simultaneous fouls.
 The whistle is blown immediately.
 The ball is awarded according to the alternate-possession rule.
 (See Rule 4-32.) - A.R.
-58. B1 (not the goalkeeper), in the crease, touches a ball with his hand.
+57. B1 (not the goalkeeper), in the crease, touches a ball with his hand.
 The ball crosses the goal line and enters the goal.
 RULING: Playon.
 Goal counts. - A.R.
-59. A1 crosses the center line and loses the ball.
+58. A1 crosses the center line and loses the ball.
 B1 pushes A1 from the rear (play-on).
-A1 picks up the ball as the 30-second count is expiring.
-RULING: Because the play-on would give Team A the ball with a new count if the official blew the whistle to stop play, Team A is awarded the ball and a new 30-second clearing count.

-A.R.
-60. A1 is going for the ball and is pushed by B1.
+RULING: Play continues and the shot clock is reset to 80 seconds. - A.R.
+59. A1 is going for the ball and is pushed by B1.
 Before A1 can pick up the ball, A2 pushes B2.
 RULING: The whistle shall be blown immediately, and the ball shall be awarded to A1.